riffcc/lis/README.md

 We use Riff Hierarchical Consensus (RHC) to achieve strong consistency and availability while tolerating network partitions.

+### Key Innovation: Intelligent Lease Placement
+Unlike traditional distributed filesystems where data has a fixed "home", Lis dynamically moves write authority (leases) to where data is being actively used.
+Data is replicated globally for reads, but writes happen locally through intelligent lease migration.
+This creates the illusion of data following you while maintaining strong consistency.

-You can read more about RHC in `docs/rhc.md` (temporarily in the synthesis folder).
+You can read more about RHC in `docs/` directory.

 ## Planned Features
 Performance: